 The Food Industry has caught on to the fact that people want ‘healthier’ alternatives, and thus process foods to be ‘fat-free’, ‘zero % cholesterol’, and ‘low-calorie’.
 We buy these thinking we are being healthy.
 Instead of fat, you get extra sugar, and to substitute calories we get additives that our bodies cannot handle.
 The processing of the foods make them not good for you, and there are real arguments for why you should avoid them.

 In a supermarket today you need to have a chemical engineering degree to understand what is in the food.
 You think you are making healthier choices, but even salad dressing and fruit yogurt contain ingredients that Mother Nature did not invent.
-You have to sort through a jungle of junk to find what is actually real food.
+The jungle of junk you have to sort through is astonishing if you want real food.
 You need Junk Food Jungle Tactics.

-Check out the next post on The GOODista: How to deploy Junk Food Jungle Tactics to stay ahead in the Health Game.
-10 Tips with key information on what you should be looking for – and how you can play the Junk Food Jungle Game – and win for your Health.
+Check out the next post on The GOODista: 10 Tips with key information on what you should be looking for – and how you can play the Junk Food Jungle Game – and win for your Health.

 If you have some tips on how tricky it is to play the Health Game, please feel free to share in the comment box below.